-lem without any generalizers; (ii) twins, ancestors, spouses, siblings, and children, as described in the introduction; (iii) only-U, a generalization problem modulo (just) unity axioms, i.e., without A and C; (iv) synthetic, an involved example mixing A, C, and U axioms for different symbols; (v) multiple inheritance, which uses a classic example of multiple subtyping from [10] to illustrate the interaction of advanced type hierarchies with order-sorted generalization; (vi) rutherford, the example of Section 2; (vii) and chemical, a variant of the case-based reasoning problem for chemical compounds discussed in [5].
+We have tested our tool with several representative generalization problems taken from the literature that can be found online and in the distribution package.
+The benchmarks used for the analysis are: (i) incompatible types, a problem without any generalizers; (ii) twins, ancestors, spouses, siblings, and children, as described in the introduction; (iii) only-U, a generalization problem modulo (just) unity axioms, i.e., without A and C; (iv) synthetic, an involved example mixing A, C, and U axioms for different symbols; (v) multiple inheritance, which uses a classic example of multiple subtyping from [6] to illustrate the interaction of advanced type hierarchies with order-sorted generalization; (vi) rutherford, the example of Section 2; (vii) and chemical, a variant of the case-based reasoning problem for chemical compounds discussed in [5].